 Also, track your repair costs.
 Don’t be afraid to go to other scope repair vendors and ask what they’d charge for similar repairs.
 Many will provide you with a price list.
 Some even have a price list, or a partial one, posted on their web sites.

 Compare prices across various vendors.
 Find out if the fees you’re paying are competitive.
 You may decide that you need to discuss fees with your current repair vendor, or perhaps you’ll decide to seek another repair source.
-At some point, you may determine that the cost of repairing your scope repeatedly (and the associated down time) is more than the cost of buying a new scope.
+At some point, you may determine that the cost of repairing your scope repeatedly (and the associated downtime) is more than the cost of buying a new scope.
 This can apply especially to older scopes.

 Keep an eye on the cleaning method used, too.
 Some methods are harder on equipment than others.
 And if you’re switching from one method to another, it may create problems that were previously not apparent.
 Again, your repair companies and manufacturers should be able to help you in these matters.
+Click here to learn the 7-step cleaning method that we favor.

 To re-cap, watch these repair factors and analyze appropriately: